European Central Bank: Monetary policy tools

 The principal monetary policy tool of the European central bank is collateralised borrowing or repo agreements.
-These tools are also used by the United States Federal Reserve Bank, but the Fed does more direct purchasing of financial assets than its European counterpart.
 The collateral used by the ECB is typically high quality public and private sector debt.

 All lending to credit institutions must be collateralised as required by Article 18 of the Statute of the ESCB.

 The criteria for determining "high quality" for public debt have been preconditions for membership in the European Union: total debt must not be too large in relation to a gross domestic product, for example, and deficits in any given year must not become too large.
 Though these criteria are fairly simple, a number of accounting techniques may hide the underlying reality of fiscal solvency—or the lack of the same.

 Difference with US Federal Reserve

 In the United States Federal Reserve Bank, the Federal Reserve buys assets: typically, bonds issued by the Federal government.
 There is no limit on the bonds that it can buy and one of the tools at its disposal in a financial crisis is to take such extraordinary measures as the purchase of large amounts of assets such as commercial paper.
 The purpose of such operations is to ensure that adequate liquidity is available for the functioning of the financial system.

 The Eurosystem, on the other hand, uses collateralized lending as a default instrument.
 There are about 1,500 eligible banks which may bid for short-term repo contracts.
 The difference is that banks in effect borrow cash from the ECB and must pay it back; the short durations allow interest rates to be adjusted continually.
 When the repo notes come due the participating banks bid again.
 An increase in the number of notes offered at auction allows an increase in liquidity in the economy.
 A decrease has the contrary effect.
 The contracts are carried on the asset side of the European Central Bank's balance sheet and the resulting deposits in member banks are carried as a liability.
 In layman's terms, the liability of the central bank is money, and an increase in deposits in member banks carried as a liability by the central bank, means that more money has been put into the economy.

 To qualify for participation in the auctions, banks must be able to offer proof of appropriate collateral in the form of loans to other entities.
 These can be the public debt of member states, but a fairly wide range of private banking securities are also accepted.
 The fairly stringent membership requirements for the European Union, especially with regard to sovereign debt as a percentage of each member state's gross domestic product, are designed to ensure that assets offered to the bank as collateral are, at least in theory, all equally good, and all equally protected from the risk of inflation.